DerickEddington/kul/README.md

     dbg!(parse_str("Surrounding {{▷} λ {}} text."));
 }

-/// Parse with some bound operators (and print results).
+/// Parse with some bound operators and print results.
 This shows that the
 /// syntax and semantics of particular forms can be extended in custom ways. fn with_extensions()
 {